World conflicts boost Anzac crowds

 Record numbers attending Anzac Day events around the region, and the messages delivered at those services, suggest a heightened public awareness of escalating global tensions.

-Cambridge High School heads Millie Balsom and Malakai Eade with a visiting Air Force cadet prepare to lay a wreath while the hundreds who attended the Commemoration Service outside the Town Hall on Anzac Day watch on.
+Cambridge High School heads Millie Balsom and Malakai Eade with Kaylee Grantham who attends Cambridge High School and is an Air Force cadet representing the number 7 squadron Air Force cadets from Hamilton, prepare to lay a wreath while the hundreds who attended the Commemoration Service outside the Town Hall on Anzac Day watch on.
 Photo: Mary Anne Gill

 The messages were widespread and came from regional mayors, Members of Parliament as well as NZ Returned Services Association (RSA) and Cambridge RSA president Tony Hill.